mmerc00/bookSearch/README.md

 ### Overview

-In this homework a search is done by the userusing Google Book API
+In this homework a search is done by the utilizing Google's API book search.

 ### Collaborators